nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

     *   **Reports to:** The Cabinet Secretary AI.
     *   **Role:** The lead AI agent for a specific business domain within a Ministry.
     *   **Responsibilities:** Executes the tasks defined in its assigned business logic blueprints, manages its own resources, and reports status and metrics upwards.

+3.  **Transcription Agent:**
+    *   **Ministry:** Technology & Digital Infrastructure
+    *   **Description:** A specialized agent responsible for converting raw audio from call recordings into text transcripts.

+4.  **Information Extraction Agent:**
+    *   **Ministry:** Growth & Commerce
+    *   **Description:** This agent processes raw text (e.g., call transcripts, WhatsApp messages) to extract structured information and insights.
+It identifies customer needs, preferences, and key data points to auto-populate customer profiles.

+5.  **Contact Sync Agent:**
+    *   **Ministry:** Technology & Digital Infrastructure
+    *   **Description:** This agent is responsible for the real-time synchronization of customer contact information across all relevant platforms and devices, ensuring that all personnel have access to the most up-to-date contact details.

 ### The Independent Bodies